Kapunata (Maltese Vegetable Stew)

 Instructions

-Salt the aubergines (optional but recommended): Toss aubergine cubes with a little salt and leave for 20-30 minutes.
-Pat dry with paper towels.
-This reduces bitterness and helps with texture.
+- Salt the aubergine (optional but recommended): Toss the aubergine cubes with a little salt and leave them for 20-30 minutes.
+Pat dry with paper towels before cooking.
+This helps reduce bitterness and improves the texture.

-Finish: Stir in fresh herbs and (if using) a splash of vinegar.
-Taste and adjust seasoning.
+Finish: Stir in the capers, olives, fresh herbs, and, if you like, a small splash of vinegar.
+Taste and adjust the seasoning before serving.

 Serving Suggestions